markets/sudo_rails/README.md

 ### Styling

 Using the `custom_logo` and `primary_color` options, you can customize the confirmation page.
-In case you want full control of the styles, you can use your own layout using the `layout` option.
+In case you want full control of the styles, you can use your own layout (and consequently your own styles too) using the `layout` option.

 ### Confirmation strategy